andreztz/xbotlib/README.md

 - `!uptime` commands in direct messages
 - `<nick>:!uptime` commands in group chats (use your own nick)

+## Avatars

+By default, `xbotlib` will look for an `avatar.png` file alongside your Python script which contains your bot implementation.
+You can also specify another path using the `--avatar` option on the command-line interface.
+The images should ideally have a height of `64` and a width of `64` pixels each.

 ## Configure your bot

 All the ways you can pass configuration details to your bot.